morales-felix/Qatar-2022-FIFA-World-Cup-simulation/README.md

 ### LEARNINGS

-My simulations were predicting that Argentina was the team most likely to win the World Cup right at the end of the group stage/start of the knockout stage.
-But it so happens that I root for Argentina since my pre-teen years, and I've been conditioned to so much disappointment that I just couldn'tbelieve Argentina could win this World Cup.
+My simulations predicted Argentina as the most likely World Cup winner after the group stage was completed.

+But it so happens that I root for Argentina since my pre-teen years, and I've been conditioned to so much disappointment that I just couldn't believe Argentina could win this World Cup.
 Especially after that defeat against Saudi Arabia.
-So I ended up not following these results when filling out my bracket...
+So I ended up not following these results when filling out my bracket.

 Needless to say, seeing Argentina winning was one of the happiest moments in my life (next to my country, Panama, qualifying for the World Cup in 2018).

-BUT I SHOULD HAVE PUT MY MONEY WHERE MY SIMULATIONS WERE AND GET SOME BRAGGING POINTS TOO!!! 😭
+**Lesson learned:** I should have trusted my simulations and gained some bragging rights with the Bracket challenge! 😭